 Work experience is important in preparing for later years, but not an essential part of the application process.
 In the first three years, you will do 12 weeks of work experience, covering the main domestic species (horses, cows, pigs, and sheep), which can be both fun and lucrative with the right placements.

 Best thing?
 It's a small year group, so you get to know everyone really well

 In the third year of the course, we can study absolutely anything.
 This is an exciting aspect of the Cambridge course, which adds diversity to your education (and CV!) as well as earning you a B.A..
-People with no imagination will go for Zoology or Pathology, but in the past students have cast aside their latex gloves and taken up alternatives such as Maths, Geography or a Language.
+People with no imagination will go for Zoology or Pathology, but in the past students have cast aside their latex gloves and taken up alternatives such as Geography.